 The British Columbia Technical and Research Committee on Reclamation (TRCR) originated in the early 1970′s, in response to a demonstrated need in the province BC for greater government-industry communications in the area of environmental protection and reclamation associated with mining.

-Membership is drawn from the corporate sector (several of the operating mines are represented); the Ministry of Energy, Mines and Petroleum Resources (MEMPR); the Ministry of Environment (MOE); CanmetMINING; the Mining Association of British Columbia (MABC), the Association of Mineral Exploration BC and British Columbia universities and colleges.
-The Committee meets four or five times a year to discuss matters of joint concern and interest, exchange experience, plan Symposium activities and prioritize research needs.
+Membership is drawn from the corporate sector (several of the operating mines are represented); the Ministry of Energy and Mines (MEM); the Ministry of Environment (MOE); CanmetMINING; the Mining Association of British Columbia (MABC), the Mining Association of Canada, the Association of Mineral Exploration BC and British Columbia universities and colleges such as UBC and TRU.
+The Committee meets monthly to discuss matters of joint concern and interest, exchange experience, plan Symposium activities and prioritize research needs.

 TRCR Symposia and Studies